-Now, before you go getting all butthurt, please note that the opinions expressed in these next several pages are simply that: opinions.
+Leon casino, Now, before you go getting all butthurt, please note that the opinions expressed in these next several pages are simply that: opinions.
 Everyone has got ‘em and everyone is entitled to ‘em.
 These statements are not meant to offend, rather they are meant to alert you to things you may not have known about and hopefully empower one or two of you to, ya know, DO something about your outrage.
 Bitching anonymously via an independent paper is one thing, but our goal is to be the catalyst for productive change.
 So please consider that whilst you read on.
-And if after reading all of this you still feel compelled to tell us where to shove it, you can drop us a line at email@example.com.
+And if after reading all of this you still feel compelled to tell us where to shove it, you can drop us a line at [email protected].

 Worst Highway Expansion: Grand Parkway Segment E